saud-learning-services/canvas-batch-change-dates/README.md

 ### Sauder Operations

 _Are you Sauder Operations Staff?
-Please go [here](https://github.com/saud-learning-services/instructions-and-other-templates/blob/master/sauder-ops-guide-jupyter-env-and-launch.md#-ran-it-before-start-here) for detailed instructions to run in Jupyter. ("The Project", or "the-project" is "canvas-batch-change-dates" or "Canvas Batch Change Dates")._
+Please go [here](https://github.com/saud-learning-services/instructions-and-other-templates) to see detailed instructions for setup and running scripts in Jupyer Notebook._

 ### General (terminal instructions)